rocas777/Bomberman/docs/README.md

 ### 5. Simplify draw calls
 #### The Problem
 >This wasn't a major issue with our code, but some classes had different arguments for their draw calls and in the midst of development we faced some visual bugs due to not noticing we had passed to wrong arguments to the function.
 We could just correct the small situation and move one but we chose to make it easier for future draw functions and since the mistake happened once it may as well happen twice.
 #### The Design
 >The need to adapt the code lead us to the Interface Adapter design.
 This allows to convert the interface of class into another interface that is expected.
-Even though we are not following the design to the word since we are not really adapting interfaces (more like just a simple function) we took some principles off of it and choose tho make a generic draw() call that each class will adapt to its own liking.
+Even though we are not following the design to the word since we are not really adapting interfaces (just a simple function) we took some principles off of it and choose tho make a generic draw() call that each class will adapt to its own liking.
 #### The Implementation
 >uml satusadsage
 #### The Consequences
 > - Code less prone to mistakes
 > - More readability
+> - The caller does not have to know the class objects and functions parameters

 ## Known Code Smells and Refactoring
 ### 1. Position Class
 #### Smell
->The class position is a data class since it only consists of a some private fields, getters and setter for the accessing those fields.
-It can not operate on its own and its only puporse is to be used by other classes
+>The class [position](src/main/java/com/noclue/model/Position.java) is a data class since it only consists in some private fields, getters and setter for accessing those fields.
+It can not operate on its own and its only puporse is to be used by other classes.
 #### Refactoring
+>We could follow two paths.
+One is to remove this class as it could be considered disposable.
+Other path is to add other functionalities to it, other than the CRUD ones.
+Removing this class would make other classes more crowded so it might not be the better aproach.
->We could make so that this class could handle returning other positions next to it (left, right, up, down) instead of the Field.
+We could make so that this class could handle returning other positions next to it (left, right, up, down),checking if they are inside of the screen, instead of letting the [FieldContoller](src/main/java/com/noclue/controller/FieldController.java) class handle it.
 ### 2. Tile Class
 #### Smell
->This class can be considered a lazy class since it doesn't do much really.
+>This ([Tile](src/main/java/com/noclue/model/Tile.java)) class can be considered a lazy class since it doesn't do much really.
 Our main goal developing this class was for it to hold the classes that were in that specific tile in each moment and handle conversions between real cli position and game tile.
-We sort-of went with the flow and midway throught the project we noticed it only does half it is supossed to do (hold the info about what is in there) and some of its original responsibilities were given to other classes.
+We sort-of went with the flow and midway throught the project we noticed it only does half of what it was supossed to do (hold the info about what is in there) and some of its original responsibilities were given to other classes(mainly field).
 #### Refactor
 >In order to fix this smell we could refactor our code to give it its original functionalities or add others like handling the drawing of what is inside.
 There's also the alternative of simply deleting this class but we don't think it is the best way to go forward.
+Right now the field is responsible for reseting the tile and copying its information to other tile.
+Those tasks can be given to Tile class, it would turn Tile into a useful class, while removing complexity and adding readability to the field class;
 ### 3. Field Class
 #### Smell
 >We would first like to say that we intended for the FieldModel to contain many other classes that are related to it.
 In the game, the hero and monsters for example will be inside a field along with other objects so we coded with that same idea in mind.
 That being said both the FieldModel and FieldController can be considered large classes specially the last one due to a bigger number o methods, fields and overall length.
 >The controller could also be regarded as feature envy considering it accesses other classes information a lot even though these are its own fields.
-There's also the fact that some methods of the controller can be seen as relatively large.
+There's also the fact that some methods of the controller can be seen as relatively large and difficult to test.
 #### Refactoring
 >To fix some of the said problems we could assign more responsibilities to the other classes instead of relying so heavily on the field and to reduce some bigger methods we could refactor it into more different methods but smaller usign the extract method.
+We could make two different classes, one handles the static elements as blocks, door and coins, and the other handles the monsters and hero.
+Both could communicate with a class that would aggregate those classes and manage the Tiles.
 ## Testing
 ### Screenshot of test coverage
 ![alt text](screenshots/Test-Coverage.png)